Liverpool Wavertree

 Liverpool Wavertree is a borough constituency of the Parliament of the United Kingdom.
 It was created in 1997 and every election since has been won by a Labour Party candidate.
 It has been represented by Paula Barker since 2019.

 An earlier constituency of the same name existed between 1918 and 1983, but lay further to the south-east, and was a predominantly Conservative seat.

+Constituency profile

+Liverpool Wavertree is an urban and suburban constituency in Merseyside.
+It covers neighbourhoods lying south-east of Liverpool city centre, including Wavertree, Kensington, Edge Hill, Childwall, St Michael's Hamlet, Mossley Hill and Aigburth.
+Liverpool is a large port city with a history of slave trading and importation of goods for Lancashire's industry.
+The city underwent economic decline in the 1970s as the docks and manufacturing industries declined in importance, but has experienced regeneration in the 21st century.
+The Liverpool Wavertree constituency has average levels of wealth; there is high deprivation in the north of the constituency around Wavertree and Kensington, which have dense terraced housing, whilst Childwall and Aigburth are generally affluent.
+The constituency has a large student population; Kensington and Edge Hill lie adjacent to the University of Liverpool, and Childwall is the location of Liverpool Hope University which has around 5,000 students.
+The average house price in the constituency is lower than the national average but similar to the rest of North West England.

+In general, residents of Liverpool Wavertree are young and well-educated.
+Few are married and the rate of homeownership is low.
+Household income is average and a high proportion of residents work in the health, education and finance sectors.
+The child poverty rate is high, and a high percentage of residents claim unemployment benefits.
+White people made up 78% of the population at the 2021 census, with Asians being the largest ethnic minority group at 7%.
+At the local city council, most of the constituency is represented by Liberal Democrats, with some Labour Party councillors elected in the areas closer to the city centre and Green Party representatives elected around St Michael's Hamlet.
+Voters in Liverpool Wavertree strongly supported remaining in the European Union in the 2016 referendum; an estimated 68% voted to remain compared to the nationwide figure of 48%.

 Historic

 1918–1950: The County Borough of Liverpool wards of Allerton, Childwall and Little Woolton, Garston, Much Woolton, Wavertree, and Wavertree West.

 1950–1955: The County Borough of Liverpool wards of Old Swan, Wavertree, and Wavertree West.

 1955–1983: The County Borough of Liverpool wards of Broadgreen, Childwall, Church, and Old Swan.

 1997–2010: The City of Liverpool wards of Broadgreen, Childwall, Church, Kensington, Old Swan, and Picton.

 2010–2024: The City of Liverpool wards of Childwall, Church, Kensington and Fairfield, Old Swan, Picton, and Wavertree.